lipsia-fmri/lipsia/README.rst

 Lipsia file format
 ```````````````````````````````````````
 Lipsia uses its own data format, which is called vista (extension *.v*).
+Some programs also accept gzipped files or nifti-files as input (*.v.gz or *.nii.gz).
+These programs are: vnifti, vecm, vlisa1 and vpreprocess.
+The output is always in unzipped vista-format.
 You can easily convert your nifti data from and to lipsia with the program *vnifti*::

   vnifti -in data.nii -out data.v